 By the way, do you want to learn 2 languages for the price of 1?
-If you want to join LearnLanguages24 you just need purchase a course now and receive another language of your choice for free.
+If you want to join LearnLanguages24 you just need to purchase a course now and receive another language of your choice for free.

 After purchasing the course of your choice, send an email to email@example.com mentioning Simone – from Midlands Traveller and the second language of your choice to have your free course guaranteed.

 Remember that the most important now is respecting your limits and the fact that everything is different now.
-This is not our normal.
+This is not normal.
 And it’s okay to feel confused now and then.